201026-reston-java-msa/demos/week3/AJAXDemo/README.md

 # AJAX Tutorial
 This tutorial will introduce you to the basics of AJAX (Asynchronous JavaScript And XML) by building a basic web page that asks the user to input a number.
 When the user clicks a button, AJAX will asynchronously request a pokemon that corresponds with that number by exposing the [pokeAPI](https://pokeapi.co/).

-> This is an example of exposing a REST API.
+> This is an example of consuming a REST API.

 AJAX stands for **A**synchronous **J**avaScript **A** nd **X**ML.
 AJAX allows web pages to be updated asynchronously by exchanging data with a web server behind the scenes.
 This means that it is possible to update parts of a web page, without reloading the whole page.
 This tutorial will show you how to create a webpage that does the following: